DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 After completing this lesson, the participant will be able to:

-.full-width[- Identify and list the types of information typically included in metadata records for environmental datasets
+.full-width[- Identify & list the types of **information typically included in metadata records** for environmental datasets
-- Identify 3 reasons metadata is of value to data users, data developers, and organizations
+- Identify 3 **reasons metadata is of value** to data users, data developers, and organizations
-- List 3 uses for metadata, beyond discovery of data
+- List 3 **uses for metadata**, beyond discovery of data
-- Identify and describe factors that may determine which metadata standards are most appropriate for a given dataset
+- Identify and describe factors that may determine which **metadata standards** are most appropriate for a given dataset
-- List steps to prepare to write metadata
+- List **steps to prepare** to write metadata
-- Explain how to write good metadata
+- Explain how to **write good metadata**
 ]

 ---

 # The Data Life Cycle

+**insert image of the DLC with arrow pointing to "describe"**

+???

+Writing metadata falls within the “Describe” portion of the Data Life Cycle.

 ---

 # What is metadata?

-.two-thirds[**Metadata is: Data ‘reporting’**
+.two-third[**Metadata is: Data ‘reporting’**

 - **WHO** created the data?
 - **WHAT** is the content of the data?